 The historic renovation of the Ridpath Hotel has begun in downtown Spokane, WA.
 This $22 Million restoration, of what is believed to be the longest continuously operating hotel in Spokane, will convert the hotel into apartments with a first-floor restaurant and bar, and penthouse condos.
-Residents of the Greater Spokane area are excited to welcome back this landmark hotel, which once hosted both Elvis Presley and Michael Jackson as well as local brunches, proms, bachelor parties, weddings and other special events.
+Residents of the Greater Spokane area are excited to welcome back this landmark hotel, which once hosted both Elvis Presley and Michael Jackson as well as local brunches, proms, weddings and other special events.

 “I think the emotional impact on our community will be profound”, said Mark Richard, president of the Downtown Spokane Partnership, while speaking at the Ridpath Hotel early party.